asaphe/ansible-jenkins-simple-restore/README.md

 jenkins_group: "{{ jenkins_user }}"
 ```

->**Errors tend to be generic, use -vvvv to debug.
-Usually it will be a permissions issue or a quoting or other key related issue'**
+>**Errors can seem generic, use -vvvv to debug.
+Usually it will be a permissions issue, quoting or some other key related issue'**

 ## Usage Example